chombo-discharge/chombo-discharge/doc/sphinx/source/Driver.rst

 If users decide to omit a cell tagger, regridding functionality is completely turned off and only the initially generated grids will be used.

 The usage of the ``driver`` class is primarily object construction with dependency injection of the geometry, the physics (i.e. ``time_stepper``), the ``amr_mesh`` instance, and possibly a cell tagger.
+The driver class will automatically retrieve run-time options from the input script during object creation.
 Usually, only a single routine is used:

 .. code-block:: c++